Niño D. Estolas, M.Ed., LPT

 Online networks, social media and interactive technologies give rise to new concepts of learning, wherein young people exercise to take their freedom on what and how they learn (Zuckerman, 2014).

-4. To support the sustainable development goals.
+the sustainable development goals.

 Education for global competence can help form new generations who care about global issues and engage in social, political, economic and environmental discussions.